pdmosses/agda-material/docs/README.md

 ## Platform dependencies

-Agda-Material has been developed and tested on MacBook laptops with Apple M1 and M3 chips running macOS Sequoia (15.6) with CLI Tools.
+Agda-Material has been developed and tested on MacBook laptops with Apple M1 and M3 chips running macOS Sequoia (15.6) and Tahoe (26.2) with CLI Tools.

 Please report any [issues] with using Agda-Material on other platforms, including all relevant details.
 Pull requests for addressing such issues